carlosmunozus03/carlosmunozus03/README.md

 <h3 align="center">B.S. in Nutrition with a concentration in management and quality</h3>

-- 🔭 I’m currently working on fix and update some past projects
+- 🔭 I’m currently working on object oriented programing

 - 🔭 We finally finish oue capstone project.
 You can see on GitHub <a href="https://github.com/AudioSpaceTeam/AudioSpaceCode" target="_Blank">AudioSpace</a>